khulood96/cc_project/README.md

 The following is a space-separated list of symbols that correspond to distinct ChocoPy delimiter tokens:
 ( ) [ ] : . ,

+#### Indentation ####
+The description of indentation is borrowed from the Python 3 documentation1.
+“Leading whitespace (spaces and tabs) at the beginning of a logical line is used to compute the indentationlevel of the line, which in turn is used to determine the grouping of statements.
+Tabs are replaced (from left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight (this is intended to be the same rule as used by Unix).
+The total number of spaces preceding the first non-blank character then determines the line’s indentation.”

+#### Comments ####
+A comment starts with a hash character (#) that is not part of a string literal, and ends at the end of the physical line.
+Comments are ignored by the lexical analyzer; they are not emitted as tokens.

 ### Grammar ###
 #### Identifiers ####
 [a-zA-Z][_a-zA-Z0-9]*